genocrunch/genocrunch/README.md

 Genocrunch
 ==========

-A web-based platform for mining metagenomic data
+A web-based platform for the analysis of metagenomic and metataxonomic data

 **Official web server:** <https://genocrunch.epfl.ch>